-Prenatal care is important for the health of the mother and the baby.
-Common prenatal tests include ultrasound, amniocentesis, screening for group B strep, and chronic villus sampling.
+Prenatal care is important for the health of both mother and baby.
+Common prenatal tests include ultrasound, amniocentesis, screening for group B strep and chronic villus sampling.
 Prenatal care also helps detect health conditions related to pregnancy, such as preeclampsia and gestational diabetes.
-Prenatal care costs can be expensive, but services are available to help women get the care they need.
 Read more: Pregnancy: Prenatal Care and Tests Article

 Multimedia: Slideshows, Images & Quizzes